 The exhibition floor

-I had a chat with Shannon Van Deren, Business Developer at LINEAR Mold.
+I had a chat with Shannon Van Deren, the business development manager at LINEAR Mold.

 It was the first time I had the chance to see a Matsuura LUMEX Avance-25 system in operation.